ciphergen/ciphergen/README.md

 ## Analysis

+CipherGen supports a binary analysis feature which will provide certain relevant data about an arbitrary blob of data.

 To read and analyze a file on the local filesystem, pass the path to the file as a positional argument to the `analyze` command.
 To read and analyze bytes from STDIN instead, leave the positional argument blank.

 For example, to analyze the following string: